moore-andrew05/edgelord/README.md

 This will create the appropriate environment.
 You can then install jupyter in that environment if you wish to work with this notebook in jupyter.
 Otherwise, open notebook in code editor of your choice and run using the installed conda environment.

+### Loading Images

+It may be easiest to load images directly into the cloned git repository, but they can be loaded from anywhere, just use absolute paths when specifying path within the image loading section.